-Most conspicuous of the Peruginos is the famous Altar Piece, of which I give a reproduction (but how tame!) opposite page 222-" The Virgin Adoring the Infant Christ".
-This picture is notable not only for its beauty and mastery, but for being the first joyous exultation in pure colour which we have seen.
-The picture burns into the mind: to think of Room VI is to feel its warmth and content.
+Most conspicuous of the Peruginos is the famous Altar Piece, "The Virgin Adoring the Infant Christ".
+This work is notable not only for its beauty and mastery, but for being the first joyous exultation in colour which we have seen.
+The picture burns into the mind: to think of it is to feel warmth and content.
 Incidentally one might say that there are no more charming boys in any Renaissance work of art than this Michael and this Tobias.
-Other pictures by Perugino (whom the catalogue knows as Vannucci) are his faint and lovely fresco "The Adoration of the Shepherds," which one might say had lent all its own colour to the great triptych, and No. 181, the very sweet little "Virgin and Christ with the infant St. John," who is always a sweet figure, but here the solidest little boy in Italian art.
+Other pictures by Perugino (whom the catalogue knows as Vannucci) are his faint and lovely fresco "The Adoration of the Shepherds," which one might say had lent all its own colour to the great triptych, and No. 181, the very sweet little "Virgin and Christ with the infant St. John," who is always a sweet figure but here the solidest little boy in Italian art.
 The baby Christ plays very prettily with his mother's finger.
-Ridolfo del Ghirlandaio's portrait on the screen, so quiet and persuasive and believable-in, is only a loan-one of the many generous loans of Mr. George Salting, among the others being a curious portrait of Costanza de' Medici by the greater Ghirlandaio, a terrible head of Salome by Luciani, a nobleman by Cariani and a girl's head by Francia.
+Raphael's tiny "Vision of a Knight" and his "Procession to Calvary" please me more than his more ambitious works, and I love the "Madonna of the Tower" whoever painted it.
+Lastly there are Penni's "Holy Family" and the two allegorical subjects by that rare and attractive painter Melozzo da Forli.